 The Virginia Creeper National Recreation Trail can be accessed from Damascus and is 34.3 miles long.
 It began as a Native-American footpath.
 Daniel Boone even used the Trail while exploring the area.
 It got its name from the early steam locomotives that struggled up the railroad's steep grades.

 Cycling the Commonwealth features various bike trails.
 For example, one of the trails is the Virginia Capital Trail — a bicycle and pedestrian route linking the first settlement in Jamestown, the Colonial Capital in Williamsburg, and Virginia's modern seat of government in Richmond.
-When complete, this 54-mile trail along Route 5 will feature interpretive sites and pedestrian amenities.
+This 54-mile trail along Route 5 features interpretive sites and pedestrian amenities.

 Order your Official State Bicycling Map.